axiomatic-cmd/prompteng-kit/README.md

 # prompteng-kit

-One of the safest ways to do prompt and context engineering.
-Comes with a zip folder in the form of a ".skill" file for loading into AI platforms.
+One of the safest ways of doing prompt and context engineering.
+Includes a zip folder as a ".skill" file for loading into AI platforms.

 >prompteng is a deliberate misspelling of prompting.